 Glycol ethers are a group of solvents that are common in many cleaners, degreasers, and water-based paints.
 In addition to causing a sore throat when inhaled, glycol ethers can contribute to narcosis, pulmonary edema, and severe liver and kidney damage when inhaled in significant quantities, according to the EPA.
 Chemicals that fall under the glycol ether umbrella include 2-Butoxyethanol (an ingredient in Weiman Glass Cleaner and Zep Streak-Free Glass Cleaner), propylene glycol (an ingredient in Windex), and methyl ether (an ingredient in Glass Plus Glass Cleaner Trigger).

 Glycol ethers attack dirt, grease, and soap scum by dissolving them and making them easier to remove.
 When cleaning with products containing these chemicals, proper ventilation is essential.
 Turn on fans, open windows and go outside for fresh air at the first signs of discomfort or irritation.

-The only fragrance-free product we tested, which is essential for some folks.
+This is the only fragrance-free product we tested, which some folks consider essential.

 Almost all the products we tested (with the exception of Seventh Generation Free & Clear Glass & Surface Cleaner and our DIY solution) contain some type of fragrance agent.
 In an effort to protect proprietary information, manufacturers do not break down exactly what creates these scents.
 Often, fragrances are made with phthalates, which have been linked to several adverse medical conditions, including damage to the liver, kidneys, and lungs.